Anonymization of personal data: a practical guide

 Legal challenges of anonymization

-The anonymization itself is considered processing of personal data and is subject to the requirements of the GDPR, including a legal basis.
-Only after anonymization has been completed does the applicability of the data protection regulations to the anonymized data cease to apply.
+The Anonymization itself is regarded as Processing personal data and is subject to the requirements of the GDPRincluding a legal basis.
+Only after completion of the Anonymization the applicability of the data protection regulations to the anonymized data does not apply.

 Re-identification risks